5 Renter's Insurance Coverages With Examples of How They Work

 Security Isn't the Only Reason for Insurance Claims

-Even if you aren't worried about a theft on premises, consider other things that may happen beyond your control.
-We cover some examples of travel situations where renters insurance comes in very handy, but here's an example of something that could easily happen even in the safest building.
-Are you prepared to cover these costs and inconveniences, or would you rather have renters insurance save the day?
+Even if you aren't worried about theft, consider other things that may happen beyond your control.
+Are you prepared to cover these costs and inconveniences?

 Example of Water Damage: The Bathtub Incident

 Imagine you are sitting in your living room watching a movie and all of a sudden you hear dripping water.
 You head over to the faucet in your kitchen to see if maybe you left the tap open.
 No such luck.
-You listen to hear where the noise is coming from, if not from the sink, and as you walk towards your living room, all of a sudden a piece of your ceiling cracks open and water starts pouring in, right over your TV and all over all your electronics.
+You listen to hear where the noise is coming from, and as you walk towards your living room, all of a sudden a piece of your ceiling cracks open and water starts pouring in, right over your TV and all over all your electronics.
 You grab your cell phone before the water reaches it and call your landlord who isn't answering the phone.
 You run upstairs to your neighbor's and no one is answering.
 You finally decide you should call your insurance to find out what to do.
-They get an emergency water damage control team over there, and help you contact authorities to get into the apartment above with the leaking water.
+They get an emergency water damage control team over to help you.

 This is a situation beyond your control that there is nothing you could have ever done to predict it.
 Maybe toddlers don't turn baths on all the time, but water damage claims are major problems and can happen easily when you live in buildings where you can't control the actions of others or the repairs in the building.